Berklee College of Music: Berklee School of Music (1954–1970)

-Lawrence Berk placed great emphasis on learning from practitioners, as opposed to academics, and generally hired working musicians as faculty members.
+Lawrence Berk emphasized learning from practitioners, as opposed to academics, and generally hired working musicians as faculty members.
 Several of the school's best-known musician-educators arrived after the school's name change.
 In 1956, trumpeter Herb Pomeroy joined the faculty and remained until his retirement in 1996.
 Drummer Alan Dawson and saxophonist Charlie Mariano became faculty members in 1957.
 Reed player John LaPorta began teaching in 1962.
-Like many of Berk's ideas, this practice continues into the present.
-Although far more emphasis is placed on academic credentials among new faculty hires than in the past, experienced performers such as Gary Burton, Mick Goodrick, Pat Metheny, Arif Mardin, Aydin Esen, Hal Crook, Dave Santoro, Ed Tomassi, Ted Pease, Joe Lovano, and Danilo Perez have served as faculty over the years.
+Like many of Berk's ideas, this practice continues.
+Although far more emphasis is placed on academic credentials among new faculty hires than in the past, experienced performers such as Gary Burton, Mick Goodrick, Pat Metheny, Arif Mardin, Aydin Esen, Hal Crook, Joe Lovano, Danilo Perez, and others have served as faculty over the years.

-Another trend in the school's history also began in the mid-1950s.
-During this period, the school began to attract international students in greater numbers.
+Also during the mid-1950s, the school began to attract more international students.
 For example, Japanese pianist Toshiko Akiyoshi arrived in 1956.
 Multiple Grammy-winning producer Arif Mardin came from Turkey to study at the school in 1958.

-In 1957, Berklee initiated the first of many innovative applications of technology to music education with Jazz in the Classroom, a series of LP recordings of student work, accompanied by scores.
+In 1957, Berklee initiated the use of technology in music education with Jazz in the Classroom, a series of LP recordings of student work, accompanied by scores.
 These albums contain early examples of composing, arranging, and performing by students who went on to prominent jazz careers, such as Gary Burton, John Abercrombie, John Scofield, Ernie Watts, Alan Broadbent, Sadao Watanabe, and many others.
 The series, which continued until 1980, was a precursor to subsequent Berklee-affiliated recording labels.
-These later releases provided learning experiences not only for student composers and performers, but also for students in newly created majors in music engineering and production, and music business and management.
+These later releases provided learning experiences not only for student composers and performers, but also for students in the new majors in music engineering and production, and music business and management.